rune/rune/docs/docs/api-reference.md

 #### `action?: { name: string, playerId: string, params: any }`

 If the update was triggered from a `Rune.actions.*` call, this argument will contain info about it, such as the payload and who initiated.
-Usually this should be ignored and rely on `newGame` instead.
+Usually this should be ignored and rely on `game` instead.

 #### `event?: { name: string, params: any }`